 Is it time to reset your insulin sensitivity?

 It’s true.
-Stress like sugary foods raise glucose levels.
-Over time that can leave the system inefficient at absorbing glucose and utilizing or cleaning up free insulin in the system.
-Great research has been reported by the American Diabetes Association citing that, “Human studies have shown that stress can stimulate hyperglycemia, hypoglycemia...”
+The sugary foods we turn to during stressful times raise glucose levels.
+Over time, that can leave the system inefficient at absorbing glucose and utilizing or "cleaning up" free insulin in the system.
+Supported research has been reported by the American Diabetes Association citing that, “Human studies have shown that stress can stimulate hyperglycemia, hypoglycemia...”
 (Feinglos, 1, et al.)

-We’re seeing this correlation in females who overtrain and pre diabetics who don’t work out.
-Would seem odd but understanding that whether you eat high glycemic carbs or stress your body out, both independently can raise sugars the same.
-Inefficiency of glucose partitioning can lead to fat gain, increased muscle loss, fatigue, pcos, and many other diseases down the road.
-Not to mention not getting the most out of your dieting and training.
+We’re seeing this correlation in females who over train, and pre-diabetics who don’t exercise.
+Usually this seems odd; but, whenever you eat high glycemic carbs or stress your body out with strenuous exercise, they both can raise sugars the same way.
+Inefficiency of glucose partitioning can lead to fat gain, increased muscle loss, fatigue, PCOS, and many other diseases down the road.
+(And not to mention not getting the most out of your dieting and training.)

 Feinglos, Mark.
 Schneider, Mark.
 Surwit, Richard.
 “Stress and Diabetes Mellitus,” Diabetes Care, American Diabetes Association, 15 Oct 1992,